antor44/livestream_video/README.md

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

-Make sure that you are in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh:
+Make sure that you are in the same directory as whisper.cpp, playlist4whisper.py, and livestream_video.sh, and also ensure that the Python environment for playlist4whisper is active.
+Then:

 ```
 python3 playlist4whisper.py